 Transcoding is the process of converting media from one format to another.
 Subsonic's transcoding engine allows for streaming of media that would normally not be streamable, for instance lossless formats.
 The transcoding is performed on-the-fly and doesn't require any disk usage.

 The actual transcoding is done by third-party command line programs which are installed in:

 Note that two transcoders can be chained together.
 Subsonic comes pre-installed with ffmpeg which supports a huge range of audio and video formats.

-The recommended settings for audio and video transcoding are:
+The recommended settings for audio transcoding is:

 |mp3 audio||ffmpeg -i %s -map 0:0 -b:a %bk -v 0 -f mp3 -|